collocations.org

 regard sb/sth with

-The more recent members of staff regard the change in corporate culture with a certain indifference.
+They regard the change in corporate culture with a certain indifference.

-treat sb/sth with | be met with
+treat sb/sth with

-Constable''s landscapes met with indifference when they were first exhibited.
+Constable's landscapes met with indifference when they were first exhibited.

-with an ~
+with an indifference

 Ellis spoke with a casual indifference that he did not feel.

-his indifference towards art
+his indifference towards/toward art

 PHRASES

-an attitude of indifference
+an air of indifference, an attitude of indifference

 She adopted an attitude of supreme indifference.